without memorizing (and forgetting) historical facts

 Another failed attempt at connection came as I focused on the similarities between our country’s own political landscape and the landscape of Isaiah’s time.
 While this was interesting to a degree, I noticed the all-too-eager part of my human nature was quick to put in my own political ideology on top of his writings, pat myself on the back, and feel good about how “right” I was.

-Over time, I had some new political concepts develop, which changed they way I saw Isaiah’s passages (see the Imitations video for details).
+Over time, I had some new political concepts develop, which changed they way I saw Isaiah’s passages.
 It wasn’t him changing…it was me.
 Hmmmm.

 I realized that wasn’t a very effective way to read Isaiah, either.
 It didn’t make me any better as a human being, nor did it help any of my political ideals actually progress into a reality I believed would bless others.